2026 Challenge Track Description

 Track 3: Anomalous Events in Transportation

-This track challenges participants to build a unified video understanding model capable of detecting, reasoning about, and explaining anomalous events in transportation surveillance footage.
+This track challenges participants to build a unified video understanding model or system capable of detecting, reasoning about, and explaining anomalous events in transportation surveillance footage.
 Unlike traditional anomaly detection benchmarks that focus on binary classification or localization alone, this track requires models to perform a diverse set of reasoning tasks, from simple event verification to open-ended causal analysis, all grounded in explicit chain-of-thought reasoning over temporal and spatial evidence.

 The training data is generated by a hierarchical auto-labeling pipeline using state-of-the-art VLMs, while the test data is human-verified, providing a rigorous evaluation of model generalization.
 The track also includes two out-of-domain evaluations: fisheye traffic monitoring footage (same visual domain, different task) and egocentric dashcam video with pedestrian crossing intent prediction (different visual domain and task formulation), testing model robustness and generalization.